-The Leona Woods distinguished postdoctoral lectureship award is sponsored by the BNL physics department to celebrate the scientific accomplishments of outstanding female physicists and physicists from under-represented minority groups, and to promote diversity and inclusion in our department.
+The Leona Woods distinguished postdoctoral lectureship award is sponsored by the BNL physics department to celebrate the scientific accomplishments of outstanding female physicists, physicists from under-represented minority groups, and LGBTQ physicists -- and to promote diversity and inclusion in our department.
 Lecturers will visit BNL for at least a week and give a general interest colloquium and a technical talk in their area of expertise.
 The laboratory will provide travel and local support, along with a $1000 honorarium.

 Leona Woods was one of a small number of female physicists contributing to the Manhattan project and was a visiting physicist in the BNL Physics Department between 1958 and 1962.